benhhack/Quick-Sort-Pathological-Case-Analysis/README.md

 Then, run the analysis (analysis.ipynb) in a Jupyter Notebook.

 The tests can be run within sorter package and the cases.tests package.
+Note that the Pathological Cases methods which create arrays were not tested since these are trivial.